artyom-beilis/skyhopper/README.md

     Galaxies: M31 (Andromeda), M64 (Black Eye)

-_Note:_ if you adding a comment or use a name that contains spaces you need to add a comma `,` as a seprator
+_Note:_ if you adding a comment or use a name that contains spaces you need to add a comma `,` as a separator

 Lists can be selected by pressing `<` and `>` buttons in "Lists" control.
 When the list is selected two buttons `<` and `>` are shown in main screen under "Align" button.
 They allow browsing the objects forward and backward.
 The current selected object's name is shown under the controls.